qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

 ------------------------------

-Converts multipart geometries that consists of only one geometry into singlepart geometries, based on an error layer from the check geometry.
+Converts multipart geometries that consists of only one geometry into singlepart geometries, based on an error layer from the :ref:`qgischeckgeometrymultipart` algorithm.
 Layer geometry type will not be changed and will remain multipart.

-.. seealso:: :ref:`qgischeckgeometrymultipart`
+.. seealso:: :ref:`qgischeckgeometrymultipart`, :ref:`promotetomulti`

 Parameters
 ..........